deciduously/tictactoe-hs/haskell-in-english.md

 If I've totally turned you off from reading on with *that* impressive bio, it's been a pleasure.
 Enjoy your day!

-As for intrepid remainder, I think this is gonna be fun.  ¡Vámonos!
+As for the intrepid remainder, I think this is gonna be a good time.
+You're gonna learn at least a thing, maybe two things.
+You know, good clean fun.  ¡Vámonos!

-## The Program
+### The Program

 This is a dirt simple Tic-Tac-Toe game played on the command line against a computer opponent that just plays randomly.
 Fun, right?
 Hours if not days of entertainment await the lucky user.
 A project like this is usually my go-to "hello world" in a new language because at the end it demonstrates you can leverage the language's various facilities at least a little, like control flow and IO.
 For Haskell it was more a "TTFN, world", but the point stands.